username-deepak/spring-music/labs-concourse/04-unit-build-store-deploy/README.md

 # Extra Credit

-Modify the cf job to add an environment variable.
+Modify the `cf` job to add an environment variable using the version information.

+# Extra Extra Extra Credit

+Add a task to the deployment that smoke tests the application after the `cf push`.